owlbarn/tutorial/book/algodiff/README.md

 ----------------------  --------------------------------------
 : A Short Table of Basic Derivatives {#tbl:algodiff:chainrule02}

 ### Differentiation Methods

 As the models and algorithms become increasingly complex, sometimes the function being implicit, it is impractical to perform manual differentiation.
 Therefore, we turn to computer-based automated computation methods.
-There are three: numerical differentiation, symbolic differentiation, and algorithmic differentiation.
+There are three kinds: numerical differentiation, symbolic differentiation, and algorithmic differentiation.

 **Numerical Differentiation**